Density of fiberwise orbits in minimal iterated function systems on the circle: Minimality of orbital branches: Proof of Theorem

-The next theorem establishes the phenomenon of synchronization under random dynamics of the circle and it is the key ingredient to prove Theorem~\ref{thmB}.
-We denote by $\nu$ any Bernoulli measure on $\Sigma_k^+$.

-\begin{theorem}[Antonov~\cite{An84}] Let $f_1,\dots,f_k$ be orientation-preserving homeomorphisms of the circle such that the IFS generated by them is forward and backward minimal.
-Then exactly one of the following statements holds: \begin{enumerate} \item there exists a common invariant measure of all the $f_i$'s, and all these maps are simultaneously conjugate to rotations; \item for any two points $x,y\in S^1$, there exists $\Omega=\Omega(x,y)\subset \Sigma_k^+$ with $\nu(\Omega)=1$ such that
+Thus, taking $\Omega(B)=\Sigma_k^+\setminus \Gamma(B)$, one gets $\mathbb{P}(\Omega(B))=1$ which implies ~\eqref{eq:provar-esto}.
+Observe that by~\eqref{eq:1step} any sequence with dense orbit under the shift map belongs to $\Omega(B)$.
+This concludes the proof of Claim \ref{clm1}. \end{proof} The next theorem establishing the synchronization phenomenon is the key ingredient to prove Theorem~\ref{thmB}.
+We denote by $\nu$ any Bernoulli measure on $\Sigma_k^+$. \begin{theorem}[Antonov~\cite{An84}] Let $f_1,\dots,f_k$ be orientation-preserving homeomorphisms of the circle such that the IFS generated by them is forward and backward minimal.
+Then exactly one of the following statements holds: \begin{enumerate} \item there exists a common invariant measure of all the $f_i$'s, and all these maps are simultaneously conjugate to rotations; \item for any two points $x,y\in \mathbb{S}^1$, there exists $\Omega=\Omega(x,y)\subset \Sigma_k^+$ with $\nu(\Omega)=1$ such that